Istanbul funicular guide: F1, F2, F3 & F4 lines

 | M6 Metro (Boğaziçi University) | Rumeli Hisarı fortress, Bosphorus ferry | F4 → Aşiyan |

-F1 Taksim Funicular (Taksim–Kabataş): The Shortcut to Sultanahmet
+F1 Taksim funicular (Taksim–Kabataş): the shortcut to Sultanahmet

 - 🔄 Taksim station connects to the M2 metro line and the T2 tram line.